f3l1pe-augusto/javafy/README.md

 # javafy

 This an audio application built in Java.
-My purpose was to train Object-Oriented Programming.
+My purpose was to train Object-Oriented Programming, so I could use concepts like classes, objects, encapsulation, inheritance, polymorphism (overriding and interface) and abstraction.

 # Music